nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    4. Test case: `sort f/name in/ascending` or `sort f/department in/random`<br>
    Expected: List is not sorted (order parameter can only be asc or desc).
 Error details shown in the status message.

-   5. Test case: `sort f/name` or `sort in/desc`<br>
-   Expected: List is not sorted (missing parameters).
-Error details shown in the status message.

-   6. Test case: `sort f/name in/` or `sort f/ in/desc`<br>
-      Expected: List is not sorted (empty parameters).
-Error details shown in the status message.

 2. Sorting the list of employees when only some employees are being shown

    1. Prerequisites: Filter some employees using the `find Marketing` command.
 Some employees in the list.